 Advancing Parenting is a nonprofit organization dedicated to ensuring the quality of parenting in communities.
-We place concise and unambiguous parenting tips in public spaces, including but not limited to windows of stores, offices, restaurants, automobiles, lawn signs, electronic signs, radio, and soon electronic billboards.
+We place concise and unambiguous parenting tips in public spaces, including but not limited to windows of stores, offices, restaurants, automobiles, lawn signs, electronic signs, and soon electronic billboards.
 This, in an effort to raise the quality of parenting and reduce child abuse, substance abuse, domestic violence, crime, and improve educational outcomes for children.
 At this time we are only active in Bakersfield, CA. The list of parenting tips follows the photographs.

 1. Provide your children with a good mother/good father by marrying someone you believe will make a good parent.

 2. Don't start a family immediately after marrying.
 Wait awhile.

 3. Don’t abuse drugs or alcohol.
 Chemically impaired parents are a source of embarrassment, shame, stress, and violence for children.

 4. Don’t ever tell your child that he or she is stupid, ugly, good-for-nothing, worthless, etc.

 5. Don’t physically, sexually, verbally, or psychologically abuse your child.

 6. When you tell your child to do something, see to it that it gets done promptly.

 7. Set a good example for your children.

 8. Use the best manners and train your children to follow your example.